-- ♥ In the initial screen, click the CONFIGURATION tab. - ⇒ The CONFIGURATION menu opens with the options: - Administration - Device function If the Device function option is selected in the CONFIGURATION menu, the Protective function A option is displayed. - · Other
+- ♥ In the initial screen, click the CONFIGURATION tab. - ⇒ The CONFIGURATION menu opens with the options: - · Administration - Device function If the Device function option in the CONFIGURATION menu is selected, the Protective function A option is displayed if the One protective function mode is selected.
+In the Two protective functions function mode, the options Protective function A and Protective function B are displayed. - Other